-Thermally Enhanced Radioresponse of Cultured Chinese Hamster Cells: Damage and Repair of Single-Stranded DNA and a DNA Complex
+Thermally Enhanced Radioresponse of Cultured Chinese Hamster Cells: Inhibition of Repair of Sublethal Damage and Enhancement of Lethal Damage

 - Views Icon Views

 E. Ben-Hur, M. M. Elkind, B. V. Bronk; Thermally Enhanced Radioresponse of Cultured Chinese Hamster Cells: Inhibition of Repair of Sublethal Damage and Enhancement of Lethal Damage.
 Radiat Res 1 April 1974; 58 (1): 38–51. doi: https://doi.org/10.2307/3573947

 Download citation file: